gvwilson/thirdbit/src/fiction/iffy/index.md

-The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-entirely-legal bricks of rendered jelly and coal dust that Mister Mishra burned in the furnace to keep his equipment from freezing in the winter.
+The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-quite-illegal bricks of rendered jelly and coal dust that Mister Mishra burned in the furnace to keep his equipment from freezing in the winter.
 Mismatched lights hung from the ceiling.